Azure/iotedge-lorawan-starterkit/README.md

 You can create a prerelease with the following steps:

 - Run the Prerelease workflow
-Go to `Actions`, select `Prerelease` action, then select `Run workflow`, specify the release version before running the workflow.
+  Go to `Actions`, select `Prerelease` action, then select `Run workflow` and specify the release version before running the workflow.
 - Merge 2 PRs
-The Prerelease workflow will create 2 PRs, one PR to update the Starter Kit version in Bicep, and another one to update the Button URL.
+  The Prerelease workflow will create 2 PRs, one PR to update the Starter Kit version in Bicep and one PR to update the Button URL.
 Merge these 2 PRs.
-- Add a release description and set as latest
+- Add a release description and set as the latest
   In Github, select the release created by the workflow, add a description and uncheck the `Set as a pre-release` box.